 You can buy over-the-counter medicines (which don't need a prescription from your doctor) and get prescribed medicines from a pharmacist.

 Repeat dispensing means they can supply you with prescribed medicines for up to a year, without you seeing your GP each time a prescription finishes.

 Getting advice on medication

-Self-medication for common ailments has become popular, especially with different over-the-counter medicines available to buy.
+Self-medication for everyday health conditions has become popular, especially with different over-the-counter medicines available to buy.

 Your pharmacist can advise you on the most effective treatments and make sure that you aren't using an over-the-counter product that clashes with a prescription medicine.

 They can also dispose of expired medicines or medicines you no longer need.

 Pharmacists are qualified to give advice about different health matters, including minor ailments.

 They are trained to advise you whether your symptoms can be treated without the need to see a doctor, or whether you should seek further advice from your GP.